-The services that the group produced were often surprisingly reflective, according to the Rev John David, a former curate at St Thomas's.

-"You might have thought you were going into a Roman Catholic Mass, or a Greek Orthodox service," he said.
+Rev John David, a former curate at St Thomas's, described the services: "You might have thought you were going into a Roman Catholic Mass, or a Greek Orthodox service," he said.
 "They would use Greek Orthodox chants and over that the ambient music of the modern era.